kivy/kivy/doc/sources/guide/packaging-osx.rst

 Using PyInstaller and Homebrew
 ------------------------------
 .. note::
-    - Only use this method if you are an advanced user and know that you need more or newer libraries than Provided by the Kivy.app or Python 3 support.
     - Package your app on the oldest OS X version you want to support.

 Complete guide